 For group of tourists, one day around the island transport package can be arranged at the pier.
-The charge for the three-wheeled motorized tuk-tuk, which can accommodate 5 persons, is around 250 baht, and for the pick-up truck, which can accommodate 10 persons, is around 500 baht.
+The charge for the three-wheeled motorised tuk-tuk, which can accommodate 5 persons, is around 250 baht, and for the pick-up truck, which can accommodate 10 persons, is around 500 baht.
 Tourists can spend their own time at each location, and the pick-up time to the next location has to be discussed beforehand (as you get off at the location) or you can call the driver’s mobile phone when finished at a spot.

-By Motorcycle By far the most popular to get around the island is by renting a motorcycle, usually priced at around 300 baht/day.
+By far the most popular to get around the island is by renting a motorcycle, usually priced at around 300 baht/day.
 While there are a few steep hills, the island is easily navigated by a novice motorcycle driver.
 Motorcycles can be rented at the pier, or at many guest houses or rental facilities along the main road

-By Foot For visitors who have more time or want to see the island at a slower pace, the island is easily navigated by foot.
+For visitors who have more time or want to see the island at a slower pace, the island is easily navigated by foot.
 All of the island’s main attractions can be seen in one day, and you can get pretty much anywhere on the island in less than an hour.